Bronchoscopes implicated in two TB outbreaks

-Some facilities bypass the issue of how long to disinfect by opting instead to sterilize, Goldstine says.
-There are two ways to do so: using a sterilizing machine that employs a liquid chemical, paracetic acid; or using a gas, ethylene oxide.
+Some facilities bypass the issue of how long to disinfect by opting instead to sterilize, says Goldstine.
+There are two ways to do so: by using a sterilizing machine that employs a liquid chemical, paracetic acid; or by using a gas, ethylene oxide.
 Both methods of sterilization still presume, of course, that the user has first cleaned the instrument.

 "It helps dry the internal parts of the scope, the small channels that may contain some water," he says.
 "If there’s any dust around, bacteria could start multiplying."
-By coincidence, alcohol also has the ability to kill any mycobacteria that may be lurking in the scope’s innards.
+By coincidence, alcohol also has the ability to kill any mycobacteria that may be lurking in the scope’s innards, he adds.

-In addition, American Society for Testing and Materials standards suggest that the person charged with reprocessing the scopes is as important as how the devices are reprocessed.
-On this subject, the standards make these points:
+In addition, ASTM standards suggest that the person charged with reprocessing the scopes is as important as how the devices are reprocessed.
+On this subject, the standards make the following points:

-• Responsibility for reprocessing "should not be delegated" from one person to another.
+• Responsibility for reprocessing should "should not be delegated" from one person to another.

 • The person responsible should understand, and be able to put into practice, the manufacturer’s directions on reprocessing the instrument.
 The person should have attained the proper educational level and should not be a temporary person to whom the task is delegated.